neu-cs2100/cs2100-pg-handout-testhw8/README.md

 ## Part 1: Download and parse a single webpage using `requests` and `BeautifulSoup`

-You may need to `pip install requests beautifulsoup4` to install both.
+You may need to `pip3 install requests types-requests beautifulsoup4 types-beautifulsoup4` to install both, along with their type stubs.
 Because we are limited in the packages we can install on the Pawtograder servers, you must use these two libraries to download the webpage.
 You may use Claude or a similar LLM to learn about the syntax needed to do this.

-Once you have found how to download a webpage in a few lines of code, encapsulate it in a class called `WikipediaPage`.
+Once you have found how to download a webpage in a few lines of code, encapsulate it in a class called `WikipediaPage` (in `wikipedia_page.py`).
 The constructor should take a keyword as the argument, and if there exists a Wikipedia page with that title, it should request and save as attributes:
 1. The keyword
 2. The text of the webpage
 3. A list of all the Wikipedia links found on the webpage